lis-epfl/multi_agent_pkgs/README.md

 ```

 ## Running the simulation
+To switch between a known and unknown envrionment, you can set the variable `free_grid` to `true` and `false` respectively.
 ### Multiple agents in a circular configuration
 Launch rviz2 in a terminal (if you didn't build `decomp_ros_util` due to OGRE conflicts, the polyhedra will not appear).
 ``` shell script